 On March 9, 2019, the PSO performs BEETHOVEN AND BOCCHERINI at Grace Presbyterian Church, Rt.
 91, at 7:30 pm.
-Beethoven, Haydn, and Boccherini show their whimsical sides as the PSO performs classics “with a twist.”
-Each work turned audiences on their ears at their premieres—you’ve likely never heard a classical composer use castanets before!
-PSO cellist ADRIANA LA ROSA RANSOM will take listeners on a musical journey through Boccherini’s powerful Cello Concerto in B-Flat.
+Beethoven, Haydn, and Boccherini show their whimsical sides!
+Each work surprised audiences at their premieres—you’ve likely never heard a classical composer use castanets before!
+PSO cellist ADRIANA LAROSA RANSOM will take listeners on a musical journey through Boccherini’s powerful Cello Concerto in B-Flat.
 Maestro Stelluto says, “Imagine Beethoven, Haydn, and Boccherini grinning at you knowingly—waiting for you to discover the little prank they just pulled on you.”

 Beethoven: Symphony #1

 Haydn: Symphony #103 “Drumroll”